parradam/cs/common-sense-dsa/chapter-5.md

 - When the final pass-through starts at the last index, the array is sorted

 Selection sort: `O(N^2)` (quadratic time)
-**Note:** selection sort only requires 0 or 1 comparisons per pass-through, making it much faster than bubble sort in practice, which requires up to the same number of swaps as comparisons.
+**Note:** selection sort only requires 0 or 1 swaps per pass-through, making it much faster than bubble sort in practice, which requires up to the same number of swaps as comparisons.

 Big O ignores constants.